Vegan Chocolate Chip Cookies With Kelapo Coconut Oil

 This past year I tried a few different brands of coconut oil.
 The inexpensive type I found in the baking aisle of Wal*Mart was good for frying tortilla chips or popping popcorn, but the best coconut so far is Kelapo extra virgin.
 They sent me a sample last week and now I’m hooked.
 It’s creamy white, smells like coconut and adds a faint coconut flavor to baked goods.
 Plus I like how it’s packaged in an amber bottle designed to keep out the light and stay fresh for a full two years.

 Kelapo’s consistency varies with the temperature, but my sample is about the consistency of shortening.
 It can be spread on toast, added to smoothies, spooned over oatmeal and used as a skin moisturizer.
 For now, I’ll stick with baking and work my way up.

-If I’ve convinced you to try coconut (or if you’re just wondering what took me so long to discover it) here’s a recipe that uses it.
-It’s adapted from my favorite Vegan cookbook author, Dreena Burton, and a lot of people have commented or emailed saying the cookies are even better made with coconut oil.
+This vegan chocolate chip cookie recipe is adapted from my favorite Vegan cookbook author, Dreena Burton, and a lot of people have commented or emailed saying the cookies are even better made with coconut oil.
 The Kelapo adds a tiny bit of flavor (though one might not recognize it as coconut oil at first), but more importantly it keeps the cookies tall and fat.
 I didn’t press my dough down before baking so mine are a little too fat, but they taste great.
 I used Hodgson Mill whole wheat pastry flour, but if you like more traditional cookies, use all-purpose.

 - 1 cup whole wheat pastry flour or all-purpose flour** -- about 130 grams